 You can filter the events based on the following criteria.
-The first 4 filters are always visible, while the others become visible when you click on the Expand Filters button.
+The first 5 filters are always visible, while the others become visible when you click on the Expand Filters button.

-- Date: The date when the event was recorded. - Id Class: The threat level of the person that triggered the event. - Sites: The camera or set of cameras that recorded the event.
-Note: Usually Sites are set to multiple cameras. - Sources: The camera or set of cameras that recorded the event.
-Note: Usually Sources are set to single cameras. - Name: The name of the person that triggered the event. - Person Type: The Person Type of the person that triggered the event. - Gender: The gender of the person that triggered the recording of the event. - Tenure: The date when the identity that triggered the event was registered to the Identity Database. - Shortest Gap: If a person is viewed by one or more cameras multiple times within this time period, all those appearances are considered the same event. - Shortest Duration: The minimum event duration, in milliseconds, to include in your search. - Disparate Sources: If a person is viewed by multiple cameras at the same time, all those appearances are considered the same event when this filter is enabled.
+- Date: Filter based on the date when the event was recorded. - Id Class: Filter based on the threat level of the person that triggered the event. - Sites: Filter based on the Site where the event was recorded. - Sources: Filter based on the Source (i.e. the camera) that recorded the event. - Event Types: Filter based on the type of event you're interested in.
+There are 3 event types: - Person - Action - Badge - Name: Filter based on the name of the person that triggered the event. - Person Type: Filter based on the Person Type of the person that triggered the event. - Gender: Filter based on the gender of the person that triggered the event. - Age: Filter based on the age of the person that triggered the event. - Tenure: Filter based on the tenure of the person who triggered the event. - Mask: Filter based on whether or not the people in the event are wearing masks. - Shortest Gap: If a person is viewed by one or more cameras multiple times within this time period, all those appearances are considered the same event.

+- Shortest Duration: The minimum event duration, in milliseconds, to include in your search. - Disparate Sources: If a person is viewed by multiple cameras at the same time, all those appearances are considered the same event when this filter is enabled.